daveboster/daveboster.github.io/_thoughts/incidental-and-informal-learning-theory.md

 Our goal was to help with the understanding and adoption of Test-Driven Development (TDD).
 We started by licensing videos from Uncle Bob (Robert C. Martin) and his fanstatic [Clean Coders](https://cleancoders.com) website and then held an internal "Tech Talk" with an internal group of developers.

-I love to iterate and discover, so though a series of "tech talks," we came to the following format:
+I love to iterate and discover, so through a series of "tech talks," we came to the following format:

 - Length: 2 hours (120 minutes)
 - Split video into three segments, each segment consisting of: